cast & crew

 Anna Moore

-Anna recently graduated from NYU’s Tisch School of the Arts, where she studied at The Atlantic Theater Company Acting School, The Royal Academy of Dramatic Art (Study Abroad program in London, UK), The Experimental Theatre Wing, as well as The International Theatre Workshop (Study Abroad program in Amsterdam, NL under the direction of Tisch Chair of Drama, Kevin Khulke).
+Anna graduated from NYU’s Tisch School of the Arts, where she studied at The Atlantic Theater Company Acting School, The Royal Academy of Dramatic Art (Study Abroad program in London, UK), The Experimental Theatre Wing, as well as The International Theatre Workshop (Study Abroad program in Amsterdam, NL under the direction of Tisch Chair of Drama, Kevin Khulke).
 During her time at NYU, Anna starred in productions of "Poe in April" (NYU Mainstaige, New York, NY), "The Merchant of Venice" (RADA, London, UK), and "The Rimers of Eldrich" (Atlantic Theatre Company, New York, NY).

 Halley Feiffer

-Havilland Morris
+Haviland Morris

 Nicole Ehinger